Britney Spears asks judge to end court conservatorship - News Break

 In a 2020 court filing, Spears asked the court to suspend her father from his role as conservator and refused to perform if he remained in charge of her career, according to NPR.

-Representatives for Jamie Spears and the conservatorship have said it was necessary to protect Britney Spears, and that she could move to end the conservatorship whenever she wanted, according to The New York Times.
+Representatives for Jamie Spears and the conservatorship have said it was necessary to protect Britney Spears, and that she could move to end the conservatorship whenever she wanted, according to the Times.

-Spears told the court she was unaware she had the right to petition to end the conservatorship and apologized, the Los Angeles Times reported.

 ©2021 Cox Media Group